kyle-west/bashful/docs/bashful.md

 bashful gist install <url-to-github-gist | program name in registry>
 ```

 That will install your gist program as an executable.

+## Gist Registries

 To see what packages are known by the registry, run `bashful gist info`.

-To combine another registry with the main bashful registry, run the following command:
+To combine add an additional registry to you local copy of `bashful`, run the following command:

 ```sh
 bashful gist add <url to gist hosting additional registry>